underworldcode/underworld2/Installation.rst

 Underworld may be installed via a number of mechanisms: Docker, pip or native install.
 The recommended option is using Docker as it is quick to get started.

 Detailed instructions for supported HPC platforms may be found at `docs/install_guides
 <https://github.com/underworldcode/underworld2/tree/master/docs/install_guides>`_.
-You may also find useful usage information (on docker/shifter/compilation/other) on the Underworld blog.
+You may also find useful usage information (on docker/hpc/compilation/other) on the Underworld blog.

-We welcome feedback and support requests at our `github issue tracker` <https://github.com/underworldcode/underworld2/issues>`_.
+We welcome feedback and support requests at our `github issue tracker <https://github.com/underworldcode/underworld2/issues>`_.

 Docker
 ------